vatesfr/xen-orchestra/docs/cloudinit.md

 ![](https://xen-orchestra.com/blog/content/images/2015/12/template_choice.png)

-Then, activate the config drive and put your SSH key.
+Then, activate the config drive and insert your SSH key.
 Or you can also use a custom CloudInit configuration:

 ![](https://xen-orchestra.com/blog/content/images/2016/02/CloudInit.png)